jordeguevara/portfolio/README.md

 ## Deployment

-I will be using [Heroku ](https://polar-retreat-72400.herokuapp.com/) to deploy the web app
+I will be using Heroku to deploy the web app.
+[Here is the link ](https://polar-retreat-72400.herokuapp.com/)